 Haew Suwat Waterfall

 The 25-meter cliff Leonardo DiCaprio jumped off in The Beach (2000).
 Year-round flow.
-Easy 400-meter walk from the carpark, last 50 meters of stairs are steep when wet.
+Easy 400-meter walk from the carpark.
+The last 50 meters of stairs are steep when wet.

 Waterfall